SPIresearch/SACD/README.md

 We also provide the pre-trained weights of the IR video encoder and the weights after our method distillation.

-**Note**: If you need our dataset for relevant research, please send us an email with your Institution, Email and Use Purpose！we will provide you with the Baidu Cloud extraction code after review.
+**Note**: If you need our dataset for relevant research, please send us an email with **your Institution, Email and Use Purpose**, and we will provide you with the Baidu Cloud extraction code after review.
 Our email address is: 715129324@qq.com

 ### Data Preparation on S^3VE (example):